Patrina Clark, Board Chair, Pivotal Practices Consulting LLC

 Ms. Clark is President and Founder of Pivotal Practices Consulting LLC, a DC based human resources and management consulting firm.
 Ms. Clark has more than 25 years of experience in effective change management, performance improvement, strategy development, and organizational development.
 She has held leadership positions at the U.S. Government Accountability Office (GAO), Federal Election Commission (FEC), Department of Navy, and Internal Revenue Service (IRS).
 Ms. Clark is certified as a Human Capital Strategist (HCS) and a Senior Professional in Human Resources (SPHR).
 She is active in several professional organizations, including the Institute of Management Consultants (IMC), U.S. Women’s Chamber of Commerce, and the National Association of African Americans in Human Resources (NAAAHR) among others.
 Ms. Clark holds a Master of Science in Management (MSM) from the University of Maryland.
 She joined the board in 2011.

-Terry Salinger, Vice Chair, American Institutes for Research
+Terry Salinger, Vice Chair and Chair of Program Committee, American Institutes for Research

 Barbara Jumper, U.S. Department of Transportation